 Exceptions:

-Where 25 percent of the annual service water-heating requirement is provided by site-solar or site-recovered energy, the minimum thermal efficiency requirements of this section shall not apply.
+Where not less than 25 percent of the annual service water-heating requirement is provided by on-site renewable energy or site-recovered energy, the minimum thermal efficiency requirements of this section shall not apply.

 The input rating of water heaters installed in individual dwelling units shall not be required to be included in the total input rating of the service water-heating equipment for a building.